Installation | Topics | Beyond Lino

 relay host

-A mail server that accepts outgoing mails from other mail servers and cares about delivering them to their final destination.
+A mail server that accepts email messages from other mail servers and cares about delivering them to their final destination.

-A relay host can be any third-party smtpd server as provided by Mailgun, SendGrid, AWS, Rackspace, Google, or your own server in another data center.
-Some ISPs offer a free relay host for the virtual machines they provide.
+A relay host can be any third-party smtpd server as provided by Mailgun, SendGrid, AWS, Rackspace, Google, or your own ISP.
+Some providers offer a free relay host for the domain names they provide.
 Mailgun gives you 10000 free emails every month.

 The SPF TXT record contains (1) a version indicator, (2) a list of allowed IPs and (3) an authorization type.